 Nach Baliye 9 TWIST: Parth-Erica To Enter As 13th Jodi; Keith-Rochelle Is First Jodi To Get Evicted!

 Star Plus' Nach Baliye 9 has been hitting the headlines since its inception.
-It has been just a week and the reports regarding elimination and wild card entry are already doing the rounds.
+It has been just a week and the reports regarding the elimination and wild card entries are already doing the rounds.
 But, nothing has been confirmed by the makers yet.
-The viewers got excited as the makers shared a promo in which Kasautii Zindagii Kay 2's Parth Samthaan and Erica Fernandes (Anurag and Prerna) were introduced as the 13th jodi and Urvashi Dholakia aka Komolika was introduced as twist!
+The viewers got excited as the makers shared a promo in which Kasautii Zindagii Kay 2's Parth Samthaan and Erica Fernandes (Anurag and Prerna) were introduced as the 13th jodi and Urvashi Dholakia aka Komolika was introduced as a twist!

 Erica & Parth In Nach Baliye 9

-Erica looked beautiful in a pink dress, while Parth looked dapper in pink suit and black pant.
-Parth and Erica looked adorable as they danced on the track 'Mere naam tu' from Shahrukh Khan and Anushka Sharma's film Zero.
+Erica looked beautiful in a pink dress while Parth looked dapper in a pink suit and a black pant.
+Parth and Erica looked adorable as they danced to the track 'Mere naam tu' from Shahrukh Khan-Anushka Sharma film Zero.

-Are Erica & Parth Jodi No 13?
+Are Erica & Parth, Jodi No 13?

-Star Plus shared the video and captioned, "Look, who just showed up as Jodi No. 13!
+Star Plus shared the video and captioned it, "Look, who just showed up as Jodi No. 13!
 Are you ready for this unexpected twist?"
-Well, whether the couple will be participating on the show or is this just a guest appearance is not known!
+Well, whether the couple will be participating on the show or it's just a guest appearance is not known!

 Nityaami Shirke Injured

-A few days ago, there were reports that Shantanu Maheswari and his girlfriend Nityaami Shirke might get eliminated, as the latter got injured didn't perform for the second episode.
-But the reports turned false.
+A few days ago, there were reports that Shantanu Maheswari and his girlfriend Nityaami Shirke might get eliminated as the latter got injured and didn't perform for the second episode.
+But the reports turned out to be false.

-Madhurima Tuli And Vishal Aditya Singh Fight Create Problem To Makers!
+Madhurima Tuli And Vishal Aditya Singh Fight Creates Problem For Makers!

-It was also said that Madhurima Tuli and Vishal Aditya Singh might get eliminated as the makers were facing a few problems as they continued to create a ruckus on sets hampering the shoots.
+It was also said that Madhurima Tuli and Vishal Aditya Singh might get eliminated as the makers were facing a few problems as they continued to create a ruckus on the sets hampering the shoot.
 But looks like this too is a false report!

 Rochelle Rao & Keith Sequeria To Get Eliminated

 As per the latest report, Rochelle Rao and Keith Sequeira will be eliminated first.
-Although the couple got standing ovation from the performance from audiences, they received least number of votes.
+Although the couple got a standing ovation for their performance from the audiences, they received the least number of votes.

 Keith & Rochelle Receive Less Number Of Votes